ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

    `(prep_state, prep_msg)`, in which case the Helper replies to the leader with `PrepareStep` in the `continued` state containing `prep_msg`.

-Helpers SHOULD store the most recent preparation state and prepare messages for each report share, tagged with the round they were computed for, so that the Aggregators may recover from the Leader losing the Helper's response.

-If the `round` in the Leader's request is equal to the Helper's current round (i.e., this is not the first time the Leader has sent this request), then the Helper can either re-compute the current round prepare message or re-transmit a previously computed message.
-The Helper MUST verify that the contents of the `AggregationJob` are identical to the previous message (i.e., containing the same set of reports).
+If the `round` in the Leader's request is equal to the Helper's current round (i.e., this is not the first time the Leader has sent this request), then the Helper responds with the current round's prepare messages.
+The Helper MUST verify that the contents of the `AggregationJob` are identical to the previous message (see {{aggregation-round-skew-recovery}}).

 If the Leader's `round` is behind or more than one round ahead of the Helper's current round, then the Helper MUST abort with an error of type `roundMismatch`.